Celebration (Madonna album): Commercial performance

-Singles
+Singles and charted songs

 Madonna closed The MDNA Tour with an energetic performance of "Celebration".

 "Celebration" was the first single from the compilation.
-A first preview of the song was added on the performance for "Holiday" on her 2009 leg of the Sticky & Sweet Tour.
-It was to be released to radio stations on August 3, 2009.
-However, the single leaked on to the internet, so the date was changed to July 31, 2009.
-The digital download was also released on this date due to the leak.
+A first preview of the song was added to the performance of "Holiday" during the 2009 leg of the Sticky & Sweet Tour.
+It was scheduled to be released to radio stations on August 3, 2009.
+However, the single leaked onto the internet, so the date was changed to July 31, 2009.
+The digital download was also released that day because of the leak.
 Remixes of the song were released to dance clubs on July 24, 2009.
 "Celebration" received mixed reviews from contemporary critics.
-The song reached the top of the charts in countries like Finland, Italy and Sweden, while reaching the top-ten in other European nations.
+The song reached the top of the charts in countries like Finland, Italy and Sweden, while reaching the top ten in other European nations.
 It became Madonna's fifty-fifth entry to the Billboard Hot 100 and her fortieth number-one song on the Billboard Hot Dance Club Songs chart.

-On December 11, 2009, it was confirmed by Madonna's official website that "Revolver" would be released as the second and final single off the album in some territories.
+On December 11, 2009, Madonna's official website confirmed that "Revolver" would be released as the second and final single from the album in some territories.
 The digital maxi single was released in many countries on December 29, 2009, followed by a CD maxi single in the US in late January 2010 and a 12" vinyl single in early February 2010.
-Contemporary critics gave a mixed review of the song.
-Some praised the chorus line "My love's a revolver" while others felt that it was underwhelming and not on par with Madonna's previous songs.
-"Revolver" has charted in the lower regions of the official charts of Belgium, Canada, Finland and the United Kingdom while reaching number four on the Billboard Hot Dance Club Songs chart of United States.
+Contemporary critics gave the song mixed reviews.
+Some praised the chorus line "My love's a revolver" while others felt that it was underwhelming and not on par with Madonna's previous singles.
+"Revolver" charted in the lower reaches of the official charts of Belgium, Canada, Finland and the United Kingdom while reaching number four on the Billboard Hot Dance Club Songs chart in the United States.
 This was Madonna's last single of the 2000s.

-The third single, "It's So Cool", debuted on the official charts of Finland, Italy and Sweden at numbers 8, 20 and 30 respectively, due to digital downloads.
+"It's So Cool" debuted on the official charts of Finland, Italy and Sweden at numbers 8, 20, and 30, respectively, due to digital downloads.
+"Broken", the fourth song recorded for the album but not used, was written and produced by Madonna and Oakenfold, with additional writing from Ian Green and Ciaran Gribbin.
+"Broken" was given to official members of Madonna's fan club, Icon as a free 12" vinyl as part of their membership in late 2012.